Language

 If there’s one memory that you’ll take away from a Chobe safari, it’s that of elephants.
-About 120 000 live in and around Chobe National Park, and inconceivable numbers of these gentle giants can be seen crowding the banks of the Chobe River during Botswana’s dry season from about May to October.
-Chobe is also one of the best places in Africa to witness the most dramatic predator action – its Savuti region is where lions regularly clash with hyenas and powerful prides famously take down Africa’s biggest game like buffalo, giraffe and even elephants.
+About 120 000 live in and around Chobe National Park, and inconceivable numbers of these gentle giants can be seen crowding the banks of the Chobe River during Botswana's dry season from about May to October.
+Chobe is also one of the best places to visit in Africa to witness the most dramatic predator action – its Savuti region is where lions regularly clash with hyenas and powerful prides famously take down Africa's biggest game like buffalo, giraffe and even elephants.

 Chobe National Park is about the size of Northern Ireland and a haven for the biggest elephant populations on the planet.
 A holiday in Chobe offers game drives and river cruises in an unspoilt environment that supports massive herds of not only elephant but also a multitude of buffalo that is unrivalled elsewhere in Africa.
 There is currently only one safari property inside the park's popular north-eastern sector, Chobe Game Lodge.
 This fully ECO-certified, luxurious safari lodge is situated on the banks of the Chobe River and offers unique game viewing experiences with its fleet of electric 4×4 vehicles and solar-powered boats.